 Pollution control measures to be implemented during construction to mitigate pollutants from entering the public right of way and storm drains.
 Consider construction and waste materials expected to be stored on-site, describe source control and storage methods to minimize exposure of the materials to stormwater.

-Location of anti-tracking area at each construction entrance or other means to minimize off- site tracking of soil and sediment onto paved surfaces
+Location of anti-tracking area at each construction entrance or other means to minimize off- site tracking of soil and sediment onto paved surfaces.

 Means to protect all existing drainage infrastructure (i.e., catch basins) and proposed drainage infrastructure from clogging during construction.
 For projects anticipated to encounter or manage groundwater, show proposed dewatering operations, including proposed locations of discharge and related details.